MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialholdstartedeventargs_trygetpointerpose_100002244.md

 # Windows.UI.Input.Spatial.SpatialHoldStartedEventArgs.TryGetPointerPose

 ## -description
-Gets the available pointing poses, such as the user's head gaze and each spatial controller's pointing pose, for use in targeting this gesture.
+Gets the available pointing poses, such as the user's head gaze and each spatial controller's pointing ray, for use in targeting this gesture.

 ## -remarks
 This pose is from the timestamp of the initial SpatialInteraction routed to this recognizer to begin the active gesture.